petermakeswebsites/jsdoc-signals-plugin/README.md

 ## Usage

-Add the plugin to your JSDoc configuration:
+Add the plugin to your JSDoc configuration file `jsdoc.json`:

 ```json
 {